Code-Institute-Submissions/Dark-Luna/TESTING.md

 ### JavaScript ###

 All the JavaScript files were validated by using an online code validator JSHint.com.
 Missing semicolons were added at the end of functions.
 'Const' and 'Let' warning can be ignored.
-Own code is syntactically valid, in the how.js file there were some warnings I tried to fix.
-But this wasnt my own code and trying to fix these warnings, proved to complex at this stage.
+Own code is syntactically valid, in the how.js file there were some warnings I tried to fix. ``` Missing '()' invoking a constructor.
+(W058)jshint(W058) ``` I looked this one up and found out this is something in the linter that doesnt need fixing [article](https://github.com/jshint/jshint/issues/1357)

 ### Python ###